 Carpenter Electrical Company developed the very first electric kettle in the 1890s in the USA.
 The kettle had separate chambers for the water and the element and was slow to boil.
 They were unsafe with the hazardous mixing of water and electricity and so were not popular at first because it was more efficient to use the stovetop.
 By 1909 the German industrial designer Peter Behrens ( 1868–1940) designed the first attractive electrical kettles with more modern styling and high-quality materials that are the beginnings of a trend that continues today.

-Engineer WH Brenner Thornton, in 1936, designed the first automatic tea making machine that was commercially produced, called the Goblin Teasmade.
+Engineer WH Brenner Thornton designed the first automatic tea in 1936.
+He made a machine that was commercially produced, called the Goblin Teasmade.
 It had an art deco style and included a lamp as well as a kettle, and some even had radioactive radium paint on their clock faces, which made them glow in the dark.
 Teasmades did generally include an analogue alarm clock and were designed to sit on the bedside table, to ensure tea was ready first thing in the morning.

-Russell Hobbs in 1936 developed an automatic electrical kettle that led to today’s production of the automatic kettle that went on to modern designs of plastic kettles.
+Russell Hobbs developed an automatic electrical kettle in 1936 that led to today’s production of electric automatic kettles that went on to modern designs of plastic kettles.

 Alberto Alessi, the Italian designer in 1983, brought together a group of 11 architects and asked them to design everyday products for the home.
 The project was called “Tea and Coffee Piazza,” designed with a creative and artistic twist and yet as saleable products for use in the home.
 They selected Alberto Rossi and Michael Graves, who made kettles that have become iconic and familiar designs of today and are still available to purchase.